Start date: September 2022

 - Demonstrated interest in pursuing an entrepreneurial venture or career and must have undertaken entrepreneurial activities, not simply aspire to entrepreneurship.

-- Two years’ work experience, but this is not essential.
+- Two years’ work experience.

 Additional notes for applicants: